 These attributes make dumbbells an attractive variation for those looking to increase upper body strength.
 Rather working on only dumbbells or barbell bench presses, the two should be combined to get the best of both worlds as a case in point; barbell bench presses activate the triceps more than dumbbell bench presses.

-Therefore combining both will make for a more rounded workout and help lifters avoid getting stronger but not bigger.
+Therefore, combining both will create a more well-rounded workout and assist lifters in avoiding getting stronger but not bigger.

-Dumbbell bench presses just like barbell bench presses can be done on a flat, incline or decline bench with the incline dumbbell press a staple for programs such as phul hypertrophy training and 5 day powerbuilding split.
+Dumbbell bench presses, similar to barbell bench presses, can be performed on flat, incline, or decline benches.
+The incline dumbbell press is particularly prominent in programs like PHUL hypertrophy training and 5-day powerbuilding split.

-Are Bench Dips Muscles Worked the Same As the Bench Press?
+Are the Muscles Worked in Bench Dips Same As the Bench Press?

-Bench dips are often known as upper body back squats in a sense and are a compound exercise that targets the upper body as the bench press does—they both target similar muscle groups (chest muscles, triceps, shoulder muscles) but tend to target and recruit these muscle groups in different intensity.
+Bench dips, often referred to as the upper body equivalent of back squats, are a compound exercise targeting the upper body, similar to the bench press.
+They engage similar muscle groups (chest, triceps, and shoulders) but with varying intensity and recruitment patterns.
 Bench dips activate the lower pecs more than the bench press.

 The bench press targets these muscles evenly when done on a flat bench press.
 The only scenario where the lower pecs are targeted is in the decline bench press.